Tip #949: Brief Virtual Training is a Waste of Time

 New skills require immediate reinforced practice that results in changed behavior.

 Virtual program platforms enable trainers to engage participants with a variety of feedback and discussion options.
-And I’m sure that many participants leave those brief programs feeling that they have gained new knowledge, or that their current knowledge has been validated.
+And I’m sure that many participants leave those brief programs feeling that they have gained new knowledge, or that they have validated their current knowledge.
 All of that is well and good.

 But those 30 or 60 minutes are ultimately a waste of time.
 Why?
 Because knowledge is simply information.
-Until it is acted upon in the real world, and acted upon over and over again, no real learning has occurred.
+Until participants act on it in the real world, and practice it over and over again, no real learning occurs.

 I have nothing against edutainment or an opportunity for participants to come together to gain knowledge about a specific topic of interest.
 What I protest is the idea that one-shot virtual programs will make a significant difference in the participants’ lives.
-New skills need to be practiced, reinforced, and retained, or they will be lost.
+They need to practice new skills need to be practiced, reinforce them, and retain them, or they will be lost.

 My hat’s off to those who take notes during those few-minute sessions and then actually change their behavior in a meaningful way.
 But I think those individuals are rare.